battlecode/battlecode-server-2017/specs.md

 The following is a detailed list of a robot's execution order within a single turn.
 If it dies halfway through, the remainder of the list does not get executed.
 In particular, note that changes to a robot's state do not happen while player code is being executed.
 All actions instead get sent to an action queue, and they are executed after the player code is run.
 For example, if a SOLDIER calls move() and then getLocation(), it will not reflect the location of the robot yet.

 1. Robot's core and weapon delays are decremented, and the robot's supply upkeep is paid.
 2. Robot executes player code until the total number of bytecodes executed exceeds the robot's allotted amount, with supply restrictions taken into account.
+Broadcasts happen immediately.
 3. Supply is subtracted based on how many bytecodes were used.
-4. Channels are updated with new broadcasts (if any).
-5. Actions are performed in this order:
+4. Actions are performed in this order:
     - Supply is transferred between units.
     - Attacks happen, except for BASHER attacks.
     - Missiles are launched (LAUNCHER only).
     - Core actions (moving, mining, spawning, or building) happen.
     - Basher attacks (BASHER only).
-6. End-of-turn events: missile production, supply generation, commander health regeneration, and missile deaths.
+5. End-of-turn events: missile production, supply generation, commander health regeneration, and missile deaths.

 ### Timing